 By 1860, Tubman made 19 trips to the south and even rescued her own 70-year old parents from slavery.
 She earned the nickname “Moses” and “General Tubman” and was praised as one of the bravest people on earth.

 As a woman and an African-American during the Civil War, Tubman’s options to help in the war effort were limited.
 In the early part of the war she worked as a spy for the Union army.
 She helped identify potential targets for the Union army in South Carolina, such as cotton stores and ammunition storage areas.

 Tubman then went to Virginia and nursed wounded soldiers back to health at the local hospital for black soldiers.

 After returning to her home in New York by train one day, Tubman was assaulted by a racist train conductor who forced her to sit in the baggage car.

-After the war, she published her autobiography, titled Harriet Tubman: The Moses of Her People with the help of a local school teacher in 1868.
+After the war, she published her biography, titled Harriet Tubman: The Moses of Her People with the help of a local school teacher in 1868.

 In 1869, Tubman married a Civil War veteran named Nelson Davis.
 Davis was half her age and met Tubman when he was a boarder living in her house.
 They remained married until he died of tuberculosis in 1888.

 The U.S. government denied Tubman a pension for her work as a spy and nurse during the civil war but she earned a widow’s pension when Davis passed away in 1888, but she was eventually awarded a pension for her war service in 1897.

 Tubman got involved in the suffragist movement in the 1890s and became a delegate for the National Association of Colored Women.